kadukm/banking_spa/README.md

 - - [ ] for admins
 - [ ] Send request to payment via bank using GET-form, not fetch
 - [ ] Add vendoring
+- [ ] Add opportunity to search in admin-panel via non-string fields
 - [ ] Move font-files to another directory
 - [ ] Add swagger
 - [ ] Return payments in admin-panel by different pages